 - Tire pressure

-If the black box data shows that the truck driver behaved recklessly or violated the law, your truck accident lawyer can use this evidence to support your claim.
+If the black box data shows the truck driver behaved recklessly or violated state or federal laws, your truck accident lawyer can use this evidence to support your compensation claim.
 In addition to black box data, your lawyer may use the following evidence to help you recover the highest possible compensation:

 - The police report